• Home

 I painted and aged it and all of the dark wood pieces in the room 18 years ago without any chalk paint.

-Painting and Aging Furniture Without Using Chalk Paint
+How to Paint and Age Furniture Without Using Chalk Paint

 Furniture-Aging-and-Painting-Techniques-that-don't-use-Chalk-Paint